Skip to Content

 The best time of day to hike Robbers Roost Trail to Hideout Cave is early morning because the cave is east facing, which means it will illuminate with golden yellow and deep orange light right after sunrise.

-How To Include Hideout Cave In Your Sedona Itinerary
+How To Include Shaman’s Cave In Your Sedona Itinerary

-The best way to include Shaman’s Cave into one of your days in Sedona is to begin hiking Robbers Roost early in the morning, then immediately afterwards you can stop at Honanki Heritage Site and Palatki Heritage Site, before driving Outlaw and Diamondback Gulch 4WD Jeep Trails.
+The best way to include Shaman’s Cave into your Sedona itinerary is to begin hiking Robbers Roost early in the morning, then immediately afterwards you can stop at Honanki Heritage Site and Palatki Heritage Site, before driving Outlaw and Diamondback Gulch 4WD Jeep Trails.

 Is Robbers Roost Trail Worth It?